 Download my papers at QUT ePrints

-Dr Rosemann is a disruptive thinker with a passion for corporate innovation, process design and research management.
-His work is focused on creating exciting future worlds with today’s possibilities that make current practices obsolete.
+Dr Rosemann is a disruptive thinker with a digital mind and a passion for corporate innovation (eco)systems and industry-academia collaborations.
+His work is focused on creating compelling future worlds with today’s possibilities that make current practices obsolete.
 As a researcher and advisor to board rooms and senior executives he is committed to advancing knowledge and confidence in the areas of revenue resilience, digital mindfulness, innovation/opportunity management and engagement with academic partners.

 Dr Rosemann is the author/editor of seven books, more than 275 refereed papers in outlets such as MISQ, EJIS, Information Systems and JAIS, Editorial Board member of ten international journals and co-inventor of two US patents.
-His recently edited ‘Handbook of Business Process Management’ (with Prof. Jan vom Brocke, now in its second edition) is a comprehensive consolidation of global BPM thought leaders.
+His ‘Handbook of Business Process Management’ (with Prof. Jan vom Brocke, now in its second edition) is a comprehensive consolidation of global BPM thought leaders.
 His publications have been translated into German, Russian, Portuguese and Mandarin.

-His main contributions are the concept of a series of process innovation patterns, seven traits of a digital mind, a revenue resilience assessment, a value-driven BPM approach (with Accenture), the rapid redesign method NESTT, the O-Room methodology, customer process management, BPM as a service, a BPM maturity model, guidelines of business process modelling, configurable reference models, ambidextrous BPM and context-aware BPM.
-His current areas of interest are data markets, foresight innovation, deriving value from communities, innovation systems and effective university-industry relationships.
+His main contributions are the concept of a series of process innovation patterns, seven traits of a digital mind, a revenue resilience assessment, a value-driven BPM approach (with Accenture), the rapid redesign method NESTT, the O-Room methodology, customer process management, a BPM maturity model, guidelines of business process modelling, configurable reference models, ambidextrous BPM and context-aware BPM.
+His current areas of interest are revenue resilience, digital mindfulness, innovation systems and effective university-industry relationships.

-In November 2011, he has been interviewed as part of Gartner’s Fellow Interview series.
+In November 2011, he has been interviewed as part of Gartner’s prestigious Fellow Interview series.
 His paper on ‘Toward improving the relevance of information systems research to practice: the role of applicability checks‘, published in the MIS Quarterly (2008) and co-authored with Iris Vessey, won the Emerald Management Reviews Citations of Excellence Awards for 2012, i.e. it has been chosen as one of the top 50 articles with proven impact since its publication date from the top 300 management journals in the world.
-He also has been the co-author of conference papers that won the best paper award at CAiSE 1999 (Heidelberg), PACIS 2004 (Shanghai), ACIS 2005 (Manly) and BPM 2010 (New York).
-His h-index is 61 (i.e., 61 of his papers have been cited at least 61 times) and his papers have attracted more than 10,000 citations (Google Scholar) (July 2014) (see details at Google Scholar)
+Michael Rosemann has been the co-author of conference papers that won the best paper award at CAiSE 1999 (Heidelberg), PACIS 2004 (Shanghai), ACIS 2005 (Manly) and BPM 2010 (New York).
+His h-index is 61 (i.e., 61 of his papers have been cited at least 61 times) and his papers have attracted more than 16,700 citations (Google Scholar) (February 2018) (see details at Google Scholar)

-Michael regularly provides advice related to performance, innovation and process management to organisations and their executives from diverse industries including telco, banking, insurance, utility, retail, public sector, logistics and the film industry.
+Michael regularly provides advice related to performance, innovation and process management to organisations and their executives from diverse industries including telco, banking, insurance, utility, retail, public sector, higher education, logistics and the film industry.

 University of Münster, Germany